milen-denev/rasterizeddb/README.md

 # Rasterized DB
 ## A high-performance database written from scratch in Rust — now fully rewritten.

+### Guide on how to run

+rasterizeddb_server-PLATFORM-x64.exe --location /your-location/bla-bla --concurrent_threads 16 --batch_size 16000

+*batch_size*: recommended value is 16K, but you can play around with more or less depending on your case.
+The lesser the number of rows, the lower the batch size must be.
+*concurrent_threads*: must equal to the number of CPU threads of lower.

+### Guide on how to run the client-side

+Refer to *test_client/src/main.rs* for examples!

 ### Vision

 #### Complete Rewrite